elastic/helm-charts/README.md

 ## Supported Configurations

-Starting with the `7.7.0` and `6.8.9` releases, some charts are reaching GA.
+Starting with the `7.7.0` release, some charts are reaching GA.

 Note that only the released charts coming from [Elastic Helm repo][] or [GitHub releases][] are supported.